wentasah/novaboot/README.md

 (or `./script` as described above) will run Qemu and make it boot the configuration specified in the `script`.
-2. Create a bootloader configuration file (currently supported bootloaders are GRUB, GRUB2, Pulsar and U-Boot) and copy it with all other files needed for booting to a remote boot server.
+2. Create a bootloader configuration file (currently supported bootloaders are GRUB, GRUB2, ISOLINUX, Pulsar and U-Boot) and copy it with all other files needed for booting to a remote boot server.

         ./script --server=192.168.1.1:/tftp --iprelay=192.168.1.2